Jan 2008

 "Yeah, I got bombarded with hate mail," Shipp said.
 "The heat got pretty tight.
 But you know, I live with that every day.
 Every story I do, it never ceases to amaze me the people I piss off."

 Representatives of the Boy Scouts of America "wanted to string me up" after an earlier investigation, he said.
 And his probes into the finances of North Texas televangelist Kenneth Copeland, now being investigated by Congress, generated "hate mail everyday from the best Christians in the world.
 Nobody hates more than a good Christian, and it is relentless.
-But it doesn't phase me.
+But it doesn't faze me.
 That's what the 'delete' button is for on the computer.
 I just keep going."

 Shipp credits Belo8 news management with having his back when the blowback gets hot.